holepunchto/bare/README.md

 Whether or not the process is currently suspended.

-#### `process.env`

-The current user environment.
-If modified, the changes will be visible to JavaScript and native code running in the current process, including threads, but will not be reflected outside of it.

 #### `process.exit([code])`

 Synchronously exit the current process with an exit status of `code` which defaults to `process.exitCode`.
 The process will not terminate until all `exit` event listeners have been called.